Thalia Massie: Life

-Thalia Fortescue was born February 14, 1911, in Washington, DC.
-Her mother was Grace Hubbard Fortescue (1883–1979) Through her mother, she was a grandniece (and cousin twice removed) of Alexander Graham Bell, the inventor of telephone.
+Thalia Fortescue was born February 14, 1911, in Washington, D.C.
+Her mother was Grace Hubbard Fortescue (1883–1979).
+Through her mother, she was a grandniece (and cousin twice removed) of Alexander Graham Bell, the inventor of telephone.
 Her father was Granville Roland Fortescue (1875–1952) who was for propriety's sake called the adopted step-son of the politician Robert Barnwell Roosevelt, but was in fact the biological son of Roosevelt and his mistress (and later wife) Marion Theresa "Minnie" O'Shea.

-Through her fathers family, she was a first cousin once removed of US President Theodore Roosevelt.
+Through her father's family, she was a first cousin once removed of US President Theodore Roosevelt.

 Thaila was oldest of the three daughters born to the couple.
 Her sisters were Kenyon and Marion.
-Due to her fathers career as a military man and a war correspondent, the family were living in Belgium when the first World War broke out in 1914.
+Due to her father's career as a military man and a war correspondent, the family were living in Belgium when the first World War broke out in 1914.
 Their mother Grace took her daughters, three year old Thalia, two year old Marion and Kenyon who was just one month old and traveled from Ostend by steamer to Dover.
 After depositing the children at the home of her sister Helen in London, their mother traveled to Warsaw to join their father at the front.

-Their father though wounded in the Meuse-Argonne offensive survived the war and the family returned to the United States.

-The girls father, due to his military career, was often absent from his children's lives, while their mother was occupied with her life as a socialite, and seldom had time for her daughters.
+Their father, although wounded in the Meuse-Argonne offensive, survived the war and the family returned to the United States.
+Due to his military career, he was often absent from his children's lives while their mother was occupied with her life as a socialite, and seldom had time for her daughters.

-The family had three homes, the Hotel Shelton in Manhattan, one in Washington and large mansion on Long Island, Bayport Wildholme which had belonged to Thalia's paternal grand-father.
-The property had in fact been left to Thalia's uncle John Ellis Roosevelt ,but he allowed his brother's family to live there.
+The family had three homes: the Hotel Shelton in Manhattan, one in Washington and large mansion on Long Island, Bayport Wildholme which had belonged to Thalia's paternal grand-father.
+The property had in fact been left to Thalia's uncle John Ellis Roosevelt, but he allowed his brother's family to live there.

 Thalia was first taught by private tutors and then later educated at a convent school in Belgium.
-Then followed a succession of boarding schools, Hillside School in Norwalk, Connecticutand then the National Cathedral school in Washington.
-Thalia and her sister it was said was only allowed to come home during Christmas or summer break, so as not to interfere with her parents social life.
+Then followed a succession of boarding schools, Hillside School in Norwalk, Connecticut and then the National Cathedral school in Washington.
+Thalia and her sister it was said were only allowed to come home during Christmas or summer break, so as not to interfere with her parents social life.

 Despite the family's seeming affluence, after her father retired from the army, their financial situation was somewhat insecure as the inheritance from his father ran out and Granville was unable to hold down a steady job.

 Thalia's mother gave bridge lessons to friends and acquaintances in exchange for money and their sizable living expenses were paid by checks sent to her by her step-mother.